xTheBHox/15418-f18-nonogram/report/report.md

 Also, when solving with a guessed cell (a hypothetical state), a single thread block is used.
 The hypothetical board is kept only in the block's shared memory, and eventually, only modified cells are eventually written back to the master board in global memory if necessary.
 In case of a contradiction, the shared memory can simply be discarded.
 This helps to reduce data transfer to and from the GPU.

 # Results

-Because of the nature of human-friendly nonograms, even the hardest nonograms on webpbn.com were solved in less than 1 second on our solver both sequentially and in parallel.
-As a result, this severely limited any parallel speedup we could achieve.
+Ultimately a speedup was not realized on any of the puzzles the solvers were benchmarked with.
+There are a number of factors that could have contributed to this result; they are outlined below.
+While in theory a parallel implementation could outperform a sequential one, in practice it is likely that such a result could be achieved using the same technologies that this solver was created with.

 ## Memory
 One of the main limiting factors was memory latency.
-While we minimized the transfer of data as much as possible during the solving process (transfer before and after solving was excluded from the timings), it was still necessary to transfer data between device global memory and shared memory.
+While the transfer of data was minimized as much as possible during the solving process (transfer before and after solving was excluded from the timings), it was still necessary to transfer data between device global memory and shared memory.
 For the simple boards that could be solved by pure line solving, this transfer only happened once, however, the solving was also quickly finished, so the overhead of data transfer was significant.

-On larger boards, every time a guess was made, new kernels were launched, with the need to copy to shared memory again (the need to copy back depended on whether a contradiction was reached).
-Sometimes these kernels were very transient for a bad guess when no progress was made, which wasted the data transfer.
+On larger boards, every time a guess was made, new kernels were launched, with the need to copy to shared memory again (and the need to copy back depended on whether a contradiction was reached).
+One of the goals for a lookahead solver is to find contradictions quickly.
+However kernels that found contradictions, as well as kernels with bad guesses that made no progress, were relatively short-lived.
+This meant that the data transfer for that kernel was essentially wasted.

-One of the attempted optimizations was to set the board pitch to a power of 2 to reduce bank conflicts.
+One of the attempted optimizations was to set the board pitch to a power of two to reduce bank conflicts.
 However, instead of reducing time taken, this slightly increased time taken.
 The only likely reason for this is that the additional memory allocation required caused a slowdown.
 This is evidenced by the much large increase in computation time for #1739 when going from unpitched to pitched, due to the column width being 67 (just above 64) which would result in a pitch of 128 for the column-major array.
 Compare this to #1837, #3541 and #7604 which are all just under 64 in both dimensions, and the difference in their computation time between pitched and unpitched is significantly smaller.
 Using NVVP (the NVIDIA Visual Profiler) also suggested that cudaMalloc was eating up a large amount of time.

 The amount of data being transferred was very small compared to typical transfers for a GPU.
 NVVP reported only a 17% memory transfer efficiency on #1739.
 This is hard to address since nonograms are small.
 Data transfer was already limited as much as possible even between shared and global device memory and global device and host memory, but often it was still necessary to set flags to tell the CPU about the results of the kernel to make decisions about what to do next.
 These small (but necessary) data transfers would have incurred a large overhead.

-Finally, due to extremely limited shared memory (48KB), only two boards can fit in shared memory at the same time.
+Finally, though shared block memory was large enough (48KB) for a single board, it was not large enough for more than two boards at once.
 This meant that for lookahead solving, it was not possible to make more than two guesses (both on the same cell) and run in parallel without having to use global memory.
 Using global memory was not desirable since a copy of the board would still have to be made, which would mean allocation, data transfer and eventually freeing the memory, incurring more overhead.

 ## Divergence

-Another major problem was divergent execution.
+As hypothesized, another major problem was divergent execution.
 In order to solve efficiently, it was necessary to condition on the state of each line at many points, and every line was in a different state.
 Some lines would be solved and some would not, and some lines would have many constraints and some would have only a few.
 NVVP shows a warp execution efficiency average of 25% on #1739.

 One of the optimizations in this area was to split the row and columns solvers into different warps.
 This would have helped during line traversal, since there were a different number of cells in the rows and the columns.
 This was done by creating some dummy threads that remained idle during the kernel, participating only in synchronization.
 As can be seen from the data, this significantly reduced computation time on the simpler boards, suggesting that a large part of the computation time on the simple solving is a result of divergent execution.

 Reducing synchronization points within each kernel affected running time significantly.
 The algorithm used involves solving from the perspective of the run constraints and then from the perspective of the blocks already on board.
 Removing the synchronization between these two phases, which allows them to run concurrently, as well as the synchronization between the column and row phases, provided a 10% reduction in computation time on #1739.
 This was despite the possibility of requiring more iterations to arrive at the solved state or a dead end.

+## Puzzle availability
+Because of the nature of human-friendly nonograms, even the hardest nonograms from webpbn.com were solved in less than 1 second on both the sequential and parallel solvers.
+This lack of large puzzles somewhat hindered the testing of the parallel solver

 ## Potential improvements

-Using a sparse matrix data structure for the hypothetical board, storing only changed cells, may help since there will not be a need to duplicate the master board to work on it.
-However, this will likely not work well on a GPU since there will be a lot of synchronization required with such a data structure.
+One possible improvement would be to use a sparse matrix data structure for the hypothetical board, storing only changed cells.
+This may help since there will not be a need to duplicate the master board to work on it.
+However, this would likely not work well on a GPU since there would be a lot of synchronization required with such a data structure.

-It is possible that a different, more expensive heuristic not suited for sequential execution could work better on a GPU to reduce the number of guesses required.
+It is also possible that a different, more expensive heuristic not suited for sequential execution could work better on a GPU to reduce the number of guesses required.
 However, since execution time is already so short, it is unlikely to be significantly faster than the current system with the current heuristic.

-Consider using a CPU with a large number of cores, such as a Xeon Phi, which will handle divergent execution better.
-Nonetheless, data sharing especially for the board will be slower on such a device, which will affect the speedup that can be obtained.
-Thread creation overhead will likely also be an issue due to the already short computation time of the solver.
+Finally, using a CPU with a large number of cores such as a Xeon Phi which could handle divergent execution better might increase performance.
+Nonetheless, data sharing especially for the board will be slower on such a device, which would affect the speedup that could be obtained.
+Thread creation overhead would likely also be an issue due to the already short computation time of the solver.

+## Theoretical limits
+As theorized in the approach section and confirmed by the measured results, being able to parallelize the simple line solvers did not improve performance enough to make up for the overhead added by CUDA.
+In part this was because the puzzles were too small.
+Increasing the work done by each individual line solver would increase the performance of the parallel implementation relative to the sequential implementation.
+However such a puzzle might also exceed the resources available to most GPUs.

+Consider a puzzle with 400 rows and 400 columns.
+It would require 16x the memory as the largest puzzles that were able to be found for this benchmark.
+However, such a puzzle would only have 800 total line solvers, merely 4x as many.
+In general it can be noted that for a square puzzle with length n along each dimension, the resource requirements grow with O(n^2) while the benefit from parallelizing the line solvers only grows with O(n).
+While such a puzzle might not exceed the resources of the entire GPU, it would almost certainly be too large for a single thread block.

+Additionally, though it was not included in the timing of the runs of the parallel solver, the resource requirements of the solver include overhead of transferring data to the GPU.